-Despite all the amazing technology we now have for sharpening images, an accidentally out of focus image will never be as good as it could have been if it was in focus.
+Despite all the amazing technology we now have for sharpening images, an accidentally out of focus image will never be as good as it could have been if it was in focus and therefore already sharp.

 Composing in camera

 When you crop a photo you throw away pixels.
-If you print the cropped version and the uncropped version to the same size, the uncropped version will be better as it will have more pixels to fill up the print.
+If you print the cropped version and the uncropped version to the same size, the uncropped version will be better as it’ll have more pixels to fill up the print.

 Above you can see how much I cropped the duck photo and below is the result.